headforwards-spd/headforwards-website/src/pages/info-pages/can-agile-work-in-local-authorities.md

     isRightImage: false
     isTwoColumns: true
     type: image-copy-component
-    title: 'Agile in a crisis '
+    title: "Agile in a crisis "
   - content:
       - text: >-
           From the little seed planted at Agile on the Beach, Cornwall Council